Alec Martinez: Vegas Golden Knights

 On February 19, 2020, Martinez was traded to the Vegas Golden Knights in exchange for a second-round pick in the 2020 and St. Louis' second-round pick in the 2021 NHL Entry Draft.
 Martinez had a successful debut with the Golden Knights, scoring a goal and an assist in a 5–3 win over the Tampa Bay Lightning.

 On July 28, 2021, Martinez signed a three-year, $15.75 million contract with the Golden Knights.

 On November 11, 2021, Martinez was cut in the face by Brandon Duhaime's skate in a match against the Minnesota Wild.
 He would be placed on long term injured reserve as a result.
 He was activated off the IR on March 26, 2022.

+During the 2023 Stanley Cup Finals against the Florida Panthers, Martinez scored two goals, after going scoreless most of the playoffs, to secure his third Stanley Cup championship.
+After hoisting the Cup himself, he handed it to former Kings teammate Jonathan Quick, who had joined the Golden Knights earlier in the year.
+Reflecting on his third victory, Martinez said "this one is a little different being on the other side of the age spectrum."

+Chicago Blackhawks

+Leaving the Golden Knights as a free agent, Martinez signed a one-year, $4 million contract with the Chicago Blackhawks on July 1, 2024.

+On April 13, 2025, shortly before the Blackhawks' last home game of the season, Martinez announced that he would be retiring from the NHL, forgoing the Blackhawks' two remaining road games.
+Martinez, alongside fellow retiree Patrick Maroon, received a video tribute and standing ovation during the game, as well as a handshake line from the visiting Winnipeg Jets.

+International play

+Martinez represented the United States at the 2018 IIHF World Championship where he recorded one goal and two assists in ten games and won a bronze medal.